amitsk00/gcp-pde/ml.md

     * Add a regularization penalty to the loss function to prevent overly complex models
     * L1 Regularization
       * L1 regularization adds a penalty term proportional to the absolute values of the model’s weights to the loss function
-      * L1 regularization adds a penalty term proportional to the absolute values of the model’s weights to the loss function
       * You suspect many features are irrelevant or redundant.
       * You want a sparse model with fewer non-zero weights for interpretability and efficiency.